Elao/ErrorNotifierBundle/README.md

 ### How to avoid sending many same messages for one error ?

-If an error occurs on a website whith a lot of active visitors you'll get spammed by the notifier for the same error.
+If an error occurs on a website with a lot of active visitors you'll get spammed by the notifier for the same error.

 In order to avoid getting spammed, use the `repeatTimeout` option.